 While we're counting down the days, minutes, and seconds until the moment when Meghan Markle heads into St. George's Chapel to wed Prince Harry, we're willing to bet that most royal wedding guests are counting down to what comes after the ceremony—the royal wedding receptions!
-Yes, they are two, and yep, we're incredibly jealous that we didn't make the guest list.
+Yes, there are two, and yes, we're incredibly jealous that we didn't make the guest list.
 But who exactly did make the cut?
 And where will these exclusive events be taking place?
+Here's what we know:

 Round One: The Queen's Luncheon